The best anime games of 2025 are just as varied and unique as the Japanese films, TV, and manga series they’re inspired by.

 Lastly, Genshin Impact supports crossplay on PC, console, and mobile, allowing you to try out different combinations and find the best synergies.

-Guilty Gear Strive is the latest title to come out of Arc System Works and has quickly set a new standard for the best anime games.
+Guilty Gear Strive is the newest title to come out of Arc System Works and has quickly set a fresh standard for the best anime games.

 The game’s main draw is its vibrant cel-shaded art style, along with the flashy and technical combat Arc System is known to inject into each title.